Home | Information About Livingstone

 Information About Livingstone - Victoria Falls Zambia

 The town of Livingstone, named after David Livingstone - the first European to set eyes on the Victoria Falls and the surrounding area, sits on a sandy plateau in the Southern Province of Zambia.
-It was established in 1907 and it was Zambia's capital city in pre-colonial times.
+It was established in 1907 and it was actually Zambia's capital in pre-colonial times.

 Livingstone town seems like a place almost stuck in time, lined with colonial British architecture in the main road, but also with modern as well as African designs.
 A few of the hotels and lodges in and around Livingstone also reflect the old European influence both architecturally and in the interior design.
 One such example is the Royal Livingstone Hotel.